Detroit school district is spending millions to increase security after safety concerns

 Sign up for Chalkbeat Detroit’s free newsletter to keep up with the city’s public school system and Michigan education policy.

-Following two classroom incidents involving students with weapons, the Detroit school district is investing millions in ramping up security.
+Following two incidents involving students bringing weapons into classrooms, the Detroit school district is investing millions in ramping up security.

 The district promised in October to make changes to its security protocols after an eighth grader stabbed another girl in class at Gompers Elementary-Middle School with a knife her mother allegedly brought into the school past a metal detector.